wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 Historically, each of several McKinsey cells make use of their own source code repository.

    <ul>
+   <li><a target="_blank" href="https://quantumblacklabs.com/">https://quantumblacklabs.com</a> used by Quantum Black is already on GitHub SaaS</li>
    <li><a target="_blank" href="https://githuben.intranet.mckinsey.com">https://githuben.intranet.mckinsey.com</a> used by T&D (Technology and Digital) is an on-prem.
 GitHub Enterprise instance</li>
-   <li>Quay.io (from RedHat/IBM)</li>
+   <li><a target="_blank" href="https://git.mckinsey-solutions.com/">https://git.mckinsey-solutions.com</a> used by ClienTech is an on-prem. instance </li>
-   <li>self-hosted GitHub on AWS</li>
+   <li><a target="_blank" href="https://github.mdl.cloud/">https://github.mdl.cloud</a> used by MDL is GitHub instance on self-hosted AWS</li>
-   <li></li>
-   <li>is an on-prem.
-Git instance by HSS (Health Systems and Services?) is obsolete</li>
+   <li><a target="_blank" href="https://git.dev-nebula.com/">https://git.dev-nebula.com</a> used by HSS (Health Systems and Services?) is an on-prem. instance of GitBucket (obsolete version v4.22.0)</li>
    </ul>

-Some of these instances require VPN access, which can be a hassle.
+Some of these instances (such as MDL) require VPN access, which can be a hassle.

-Having disparate systems has made it difficult for workers to easily work across cells.
+Having disparate systems has made it difficult for people to easily work across cells.
 Fragmented administrative support has resulted in <strong>technical debt</strong> which is slowing down adoption of innovations, especially around security and self-service.

-So to concentrate support capabilities, a McKinsey "OneGitHub" initiative in 2020 is migrating repositories to a set of new <strong>organizations</strong> on the public GitHub.com world-wide infrastructure:
+So to concentrate support capabilities, a McKinsey "OneGitHub" initiative in 2020 is migrating repositories to a set of new <strong>organizations</strong> on the GitHub.com SaaS world-wide infrastructure:

    <ul>
    <li><a target="_blank" href="https://github.com/McK-Internal">https://github.com/McK-Internal</a> for holding production code for internal systems (not seen by clients).</li>